Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Summary

 Regarding the induced pseudoscalar form factor, we found that $G_P$ depends on the transferred momentum in such a way that it agrees favourably with data obtained from low-energy pion electroproduction \cite{Choi:1993vt} and also the lQCD results in Ref.\,\cite{Jang:2019vkm}.
 Moreover, the pion pole dominance \emph{Ansatz} provides a sound estimate of the directly computed result.
 Additionally, the induced pseudoscalar charge $g_p^\ast$ is consistent with the value determined from a recent $\mu$-capture experiment \cite{Andreev:2012fj}.

 With respect to $G_5$, recent lQCD computations \cite{Jang:2019vkm} agree with our theoretical result in the whole range of $Q^2$ studied.
-Furthermore, our prediction for the pion-nucleon coupling constant $g_{\pi NN}/m_N = G_{\pi NN}(Q^2=-m_\pi^2)/m_N=14.02(33)/{\rm GeV}$ agrees with a Roy--Steiner-equation analysis \cite{Hoferichter:2015hva}.
+Furthermore, our prediction for the pion-nucleon coupling constant $g_{\pi NN}/m_N = G_{\pi NN}(Q^2=-m_\pi^2)/m_N=14.02(33)/{\rm GeV}$ agrees with a recent effective field theory analysis \cite{Reinert:2020mcu}.

 We proved that our nucleon's axial, induced-pseudoscalar and pseudoscalar form factors analytically satisfy the PCAC relation and verified this numerically; establishing thereby that our theoretical approach is consistent with key symmetries in Nature.